evergreen-ci/evergreen/docs/Hosts/Spawn-Hosts.md

 Note that stopping the host during off hours means **shutting down the host**, not hibernating the host.
 If needed, see [the FAQ](#faq) for more info.

-**The beta test period for this feature has ended as of 11 am (Eastern Time) September 3, so all users who did not set a sleep schedule or request a permanent exemption have been assigned a default schedule.
+**The beta test period for this feature has ended as of 11 am (Eastern Time) September 3 2024, so all users who did not set a sleep schedule or request a permanent exemption have been assigned a default schedule.
 If you'd like your unexpirable host to use something other than the default settings, your options are:**

-1. [Option 1](#sleep-schedule) (Recommended for most users): Set a sleep schedule for each of your existing unexpirable hosts on by [pressing the "edit" button on the spawn host page](https://spruce.mongodb.com/spawn/host).
+1. [Set a sleep schedule](#sleep-schedule) (Recommended for most users): Set a sleep schedule for each of your existing unexpirable hosts on by [pressing the "edit" button on the spawn host page](https://spruce.mongodb.com/spawn/host).
-3. [Option 2](#permanent-exemption): If you have a reason that your host cannot use the sleep schedule, you can request a permanent exemption for your host.
+2. [Permanently exempt your host](#permanent-exemption): If you have a reason that your host cannot use the sleep schedule, you can request a permanent exemption for your host.

 ### Option 1: Sleep Schedule {#sleep-schedule}